matvign/batchrenamer/docs/documentation.md

 Filenames are passed in from file pattern matching and split into directory, basename and ext.
 Each basename is run against a list of filters.
 Filters are implemented as lambda expressions in a list.
-A list of supported filters can be found above (1.3.1).
+A list of filters can be found above (1.3.1).

 The resulting filename is then recombined and processed to determine if it is safe to rename.

 # 1.4 Processing rename information